The Best Airline Miles Credit Cards

 British Airways Visa Signature® Card

-Earn 50,000 bonus points after your first purchase.
+Earn 50,000 bonus Avios points when you spend $2,000 within the first 3 months of opening your account.
 If you make $10,000 in purchases in your first calendar year you get 25,000 bonus points.
-Make another $10,000 in purchases and you earn 25,000 points again, giving you the possibility to earn 100,000 bonus points in your first year.

-You earn 2.5 points for every $1 spent on British Airways and 1.25 points for all other purchases.
+You earn 2.5 points (Avios) for every $1 spent on British Airways and 1.25 points for all other purchases.

 There are no foreign transaction fees when you use your card abroad.